• Skip to content

 Bipolar disorder is a psychiatric condition.
 People with bipolar disorder have both extreme emotional highs (mania) and extreme emotional lows (depression).

-The depression can be quite obvious – the person will probably have low mood, lack of motivation, trouble sleeping and poor appetite.
+The depression can be quite obvious.
+For example, the person will probably have low mood, lack of motivation, trouble sleeping and poor appetite.
 Mania can be harder to spot.
 Its symptoms include extreme self-esteem, less need for sleep, more talking and higher activity levels than usual.

 Children who have bipolar disorder have big and quick changes in mood and behaviour.
-When they’re going through these mood changes, they might also have trouble paying attention, sitting still and behaving appropriately.
+When they’re going through these mood changes, they might also have trouble paying attention, sitting still and regulating their behaviour.

 How common is bipolar disorder in autistic children?

-There isn’t a lot of research into bipolar disorder and autism, but it suggests that bipolar disorder isn’t very common in young autistic children.
+There isn’t a lot of research into bipolar disorder and autism, but it suggests that bipolar disorder is diagnosed in only around 7% of autistic children or teenagers.

 Treatment is usually long term.
 It often involves medicine.
-There are some behaviour therapies that can help.
+There are some behavioural therapies that can help.

 Find out more